-Subscribe to alerts about conferences in your areas of interest.
+Conferences highlight vital new research.
+Find out about conferences in your area of interest.

 Many academics keep professional websites and blogs to publicize their work and continue scholarly conversations.
 This can be another way to connect with possible research partners; such websites can be found by searching the web for author names and their professional affiliations.